wwwebman/front-end-interview-questions/readme.md

 This information is intended for the potential Front End Developer candidates.
 The following list include a basic theoretical and code questions.

+Dude or pretty lady, I hope that my experience and experience of other  developers will help you get the best interview result.

 ## List of Content
 1. [Common interview questions](#common-interview-questions)
 1. [Common technical interview questions](#common-technical-interview-questions)